FactCheck-AI/.github/profile/README.md

 ## 📂 Key Repositories

-- **[FactCheck -- Benchmark](https://github.com/FactCheck-AI/FactCheck)**: Main repository for "FactCheck Benchmark" -- Knowledge Graph Validation via Large Language Models
+- **[FactCheck -- Benchmark](https://github.com/FactCheck-AI/FactCheck)**: Main repository for "FactCheck Benchmark" -- KG Validation via LLMs
-- **[Exploration](https://github.com/FactCheck-AI/FactCheck-Exploration)**: Web-based platform enabling users to inspect every step involved in the RAG methodology for KG fact-checking process.
+- **[Exploration](https://github.com/FactCheck-AI/FactCheck-Exploration)**: Web-based platform enabling users to inspect every step involved in the RAG for the KG fact-checking.
 - **[MockAPI](https://github.com/FactCheck-AI/FactCheck-MockAPI)**: A REST API for the FactCheck benchmark, designed to evaluate LLMs' capabilities in KG fact verification.
 It provides all the data through the MockAPI.

 ## 🌐 Learn More